katerinaelsasser/st-lucia/README.md

 5. Don't notice anything, copy the code again from Google.
 6. Reload the page.
 7. Map doesn't appear still.
-8. Look at my code again and notice I put it in the wrong section and added it to the code that created the map.
+8. Check the code again and notice I put it outside of the map code.
+Move the marker code inside of it.
-9. Moved the code onto another section.
+9. Moved the code into the map section.
 10. Reload page, map and marker appear.

 ###### Changing the marker icons to all be different
 1. Chose the icons that I wanted to use on the map
-2. added the code of the different icons that will be used
+2. Added the code of the different icons that will be used
-3. create the snippet of icon code that will change the marker.
+3. Create the snippet of icon code that will change the marker.
-4. applied the code
+4. Applied the code
-5. refreshed the page
+5. Refreshed the page
-6. icons disappeared
+6. Icons disappeared
-7. checked the code to see if any of the links where incorrect (for example: the info window code said icons where as the code that links the images says 'icon', this was changed to 'icon').
+7. Checked the code to see if any of the links where incorrect (for example: the info window code said icons where as the code that links the images says 'icon', this was changed to 'icon').
-8. applied this
+8. Applied this
-9. refreshed the page
+9. Refreshed the page
-10. icons still are not appearing
+10. Icons still are not appearing

 ###### Using Json file
 1. Create a json file